gu-lseg/intro-to-programming/source/introduction.rst

     You have completed 0 koans and 0 lessons.
     You are now 77 koans and 9 lessons away from reaching enlightenment.

+Note that you are asked to mediate on a file with a line number.

+Open this file in SublimeText.
+You can find SublimeText in the Start search prompt.

+Open the file as per the output of `contemplate_koans`:
+C:\Users\greg-lo\python-koans-master\koans\about_asserts.py

+* Go to line 13 and replace `____` with True.
+* Save the file.
+* Rerun the Koans
+     C:\Users\greg-lo>\Python34\python.exe contemplate_koans.py about_asserts